maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     $break6:            6;

+Also,, create the outer grid-containing element in app/views/mobile/layouts/application.html.haml:

+    %body
+      .container
+        = chromeframe
+        %header{:role => "banner"}
+          = render :partial => 'shared/logo'
+          = render :partial => 'shared/navigation'
+        #main{:role => "main"}
+          = yield
+        = render :partial => 'shared/footer'
+      = scripts

+...and add the corresponding CSS to app/assets/stylesheets/mobile/_layout.sass:

+    .container
+      +container

+That's it!
 How will this work?

-It all starts with the question, "is the requests coming from a mobile device?"
+It all starts with the question, "is the request coming from a mobile device?"

-If true mobile.scss will be served. mobile.scss is coded to optimally handle devices with column widths of < 6 columns (464px).
+If true, mobile.scss along with of the mobile version of application.html.haml will be served. mobile.scss is coded to optimally handle devices with column widths of < 6 columns (464px), and application.html.haml is coded with mobile in mind only.
+Compare the _head.html.haml files for both and you see that they are significantly different from one another.
+One draws from regular [HTML5 Boilerplate][] and the other from [Mobile Boilerplate] [].

-If false application.scss will be served. application.scss is designed to take advantage of the greater capabilities of devices with > 9 columns (704px) screen widths.
+If false, application.scss will be served. application.scss is designed to take advantage of the greater capabilities of devices with > 9 columns (704px) screen widths.

-If a false false squeaks by, application.scss is coded to handle the < 6 columns cases as well – although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized.
+If a false false squeaks by, application.scss is coded to handle the < 6 columns cases as well (although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized).

 And there lies the crux of using a hybrid approach, optimizing for smaller screen sizes.